top of page

 • Twitter

-I'm a multidisciplinary coastal scientist, interested in human-environment interactions in mangroves and seagrasses.
-In particular we use the lens of blue carbon to understand (1) carbon cycling and other ecosystem services; (2) how blue carbon ecosystems respond to sea-level rise; (3) how blue carbon ecosystems respond to deforestation; and (4) how we can use blue carbon to promote mangrove conservation and restoration, whether through national greenhouse gas inventories or carbon credit projects.
+In particular we use the lens of blue carbon to understand (1) carbon cycling and other ecosystem services; (2) how blue carbon ecosystems respond to climate change stressors such as sea-level rise and climatic oscillations; (3) how blue carbon ecosystems respond to deforestation; and (4) how we can use blue carbon to promote mangrove conservation and restoration, whether through national greenhouse gas inventories or carbon credit projects.

-Internationally, I'm a member of the International Blue Carbon Initiative's Scientific Working Group.
+Internationally, I'm a member of the International Blue Carbon Initiative's Scientific Working Group, the United Nations Global Ocean Decade Programme on Blue Carbon (GO-BC), and the International Standards Organization Working Group on coastal blue carbon (ISO/TC8/SC13/WG5).
 I'm a founding member of the IUCN Mangrove Specialist Group and our Lab is a member organization of the Global Mangrove Alliance.

 I'm the co-Editor in Chief of WIREs Climate Change.
 If you're new to publishing I'm always happy to chat with students and early career researchers about the publishing process and what an editor looks for.